invenia/blog/_posts/JuliaLangFeatures.md

  - Variables become Slots
  - Control-flow becomes jumps (like Goto)
+ - function names become qualified as `GlobalRef(mod, func)`

+It isn't great to work-with.
- - function names become qualified as `GlobalRef(mod, func)` It isn't great to work-with, it gives a special kind of headache.
+It is ok to read, but writing it gives a special kind of headache.
 That is why IRTools and Cassette exist, to take some of that pain away, but we want to do it manually to understand how it works.